basecamp/bc3-api/sections/schedule_entries.md

 Participants are only replaced when you address them: omit `participant_ids` and the entry keeps its current participants; send `"participant_ids": []` to remove them all.

+Subscribers work the same way, except that participants address them too — a drafted entry's subscribers are derived from its participants.
+So a draft keeps its current subscribers only when the request omits `subscriptions`, `notify`, **and** the participant parameters; sending any of them recomputes the list, which is what unsubscribes someone you drop from the entry.
+The creator is always on the list.

 ###### Example JSON Request

 ```json